Toenail Treatment Options Complete Guide

 Itraconazole

-Itraconazole is often used when terbinafine is not tolerated or when specific fungal species are resistant.
+Itraconazole is an alternative used when terbinafine is not suitable.

 Side Effects